clearlinux/tallow/tallow.1.md

-.TH tallow 1 "31 October 2012" ".1" "Tallow"
-.SH NAME
+## tallow

-Tallow \- Reduce log clutter due to ssh login attempts.
+Reduce log clutter due to ssh login attempts.

-.SH SYNOPSIS
+## SYNOPSIS

-/usr/sbin/tallow
+`/usr/sbin/tallow`

-.SH DESCRIPTION
+## DESCRIPTION

-\fBtallow\fR is a daemon that watches the systemd journal for messages from the \fBsshd\fR service.
+`tallow` is a daemon that watches the systemd journal for messages from the `sshd` service.
 It parses the messages and looks for attempted random logins such as failed logins to the root account and failed logins to invalid user accounts.
-.PP

 If such logins were detected, the offending IP address is stored in a list.
-Items from this list are regularly purged, but if the amount of times that a specific IP address is seen exceeds a threshold (default 3), an iptables(1) rule is inserted in the
-\fBTALLOW\fR chain in the \fBfilter\fR netfilter table.
-The rule will match all packets from the IP address and \fBDROP\dR them.
+Items from this list are regularly purged, but if the amount of times that a specific IP address is seen exceeds a threshold (default 3), an iptables(1) rule is inserted in the `TALLOW` chain in the `filter` netfilter table.
+The rule will match all packets from the IP address and `DROP` them.

-.PP
-The system administrator needs to assure that all incoming packets are routed through the \fBTALLOW\fR chain by inserting a rule appropriately, e.g. \`iptables -I INPUT -j TALLOW\`.
-The \fBTALLOW\fR chain may have to be created manually first with e.g. \`iptables -N TALLOW\`.
+The system administrator needs to assure that all incoming packets are routed through the `TALLOW` chain by inserting a rule appropriately, e.g. `iptables -I INPUT -j TALLOW`.
+The `TALLOW` chain may have to be created manually first with e.g. `iptables -N TALLOW`.
-.PP

 Care should be taken to assure that legitimate users are not blocked inadvertently.
 You may wish to list any valid IP address with the whitelist option in tallow.conf(5).
 Multiple addresses can be whitelisted.

-.SH OPTIONS
+## OPTIONS

-The \fBtallow\fR daemon itself has no runtime configuration.
+The `tallow` daemon itself has no runtime configuration.
 All configuration is done through the tallow.conf(5) config file.

-.SH SEE ALSO
+## SEE ALSO

 systemd-journald(1), iptables(1), tallow.conf(5)

-.SH BUGS
+## BUGS

-\fBtallow\fR is \fBNOT A SECURITY SOLUTION\fR, nor does it protect against random password logins.
+`tallow` is `NOT A SECURITY SOLUTION`, nor does it protect against random password logins.
 A attacker may still be able to logon to your systems if you allow password logins.

-.SH AUTHOR
+## AUTHOR

 Auke Kok <auke-jan.h.kok@intel.com>